wongkoty/sample-lesson/lesson.md

 ---
 ## Now let's create our HTML file and start writing some HTML!
 (10 minutes)

+*What is HTML?*

+HTML is Hypertext Markup Language and describe structures of webpages using markup.
+In other words, HTML is what builds websites and displays texts, images, and content.

+Before we get started with that, we have to create our file!

 Let's go into our first_folder directory like how we did to get into our desktop directory.

 In terminal: